-Underneath Barcelona lies an ancient Roman world.
-After you enter the Museu d’Historia de Barcelona, you’re at first confronted with standard exhibits.
-But then you enter a lift and go down, down, down back in time to when Romans walked the streets.
+Just a few metres underneath the city of Barcelona lies an ancient Roman world.
+On entering the Museu d’Historia de Barcelona, you first see all the standard exhibits you’d expect in a museum.
+But then you enter a lift and go down, down, down and step back in time to when Romans walked the streets.

 The buildings date from between 1st and 6th century AD.
 In Roman times the area was an industrial district, and you can still see what remains of a laundry, a garum (fish sauce) processing plant and a winery, it’s giant storage vats still in situ.

 Artefacts found in the complex are displayed throughout along with fascinating descriptions of the activities that would have taken place in these streets.
 There’s also the remains of a bathhouse and an early Christian complex.
 There are even signs of Roman recycling with old gravestones used when constructing watchtowers!